felipetovarhenao/bell-tutorials/public/markdown/16_conditionals.md

 else print("False detected") ## This doesn't
 ```

-## Logical Operators in Conditions
+## Logical operators in conditions

 You can combine conditions using logical operators: